Before You Go

 The Day Before Your Trip

-We meet at 6:00 PM in the breakfast room at the Gonzo Inn (100 W 200 S, Moab, UT 84532) for a pre-trip meeting.
+We meet at 6:00 PM at the Gonzo Inn (100 W 200 S, Moab, UT 84532) for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and ask any last-minute questions.
 Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.

 The morning of your trip, we’ll meet at the OARS Warehouse first thing in the morning, taking a short drive to our Colorado River put-in at Potash.
 Upon arrival at the boat ramp, our guides will present a safety talk and orientation to our boats and gear.
 We’ll cover some miles on the first day, likely stopping for a short hike to see some 250-million-year-old petrified wood.
 We’ll make camp on a big sandy beach, watching afternoon turn to evening as your guides prepare dinner and the sun sets behind towering canyon walls.